-Have you had a letter from a credit card, store card or catalogue suggesting that you should increase what you pay each month?
+Have you had a letter from a credit card, store card or catalogue saying you are in persistent debt?
+That suggests you increase what you pay each month?

 Hundreds of thousands of these letters are going to people who have only been paying the minimum amounts for a long time.

 If you’re still paying more in interest, charges and fees than you’re repaying your credit card debt in nine months’ time, we’ll write to you again to remind you how to reduce your debt.
 We’re sorry but if you don’t increase your payments, we could end up having to suspend your credit card.

 Some of the letters are rather vague.
 You may not think it is clear what will happen to what you owe, or to your credit rating, if you just carry on paying the minimums each month.